tonysoutha/csci3081/labs/lab12_resolving_merge_conflicts_in_git/README.md

-Merge conflicts occur when the same portions of a file or files is/are changed in different ways , and then the change or changes are committed in two different repositories (for example, your repository on the umn github server (github.umn.edu), and the clone of your git repository on the CSELabs machines, or csci-shared-upstream on the github server and your repository on the CSELabs machines)and a merge is attempted via a git pull or git merge.
+Merge conflicts occur when the same portions of a file or files is/are changed in different ways , and then the change or changes are committed in two different repositories (for example, your repository on the umn github server (github.umn.edu), and the clone of your git repository on the CSELabs machines, or csci-shared-upstream on the github server and your repository on the CSELabs machines) - and then a merge is attempted via a git pull or git merge.

 See the following link for a more complete discussion (via tutorial) on merging with git: **https://www.atlassian.com/git/tutorials/using-branches/git-merge**